banea-radu/Weather-Forecast-SPA/README.md

 # Weather-Forecast-SPA
-Build a single page application using AngularJS as a project in completing the "Learn and Understand AngularJS" course from Udemy

-# Weather-Forecast-SPA

 ### Build a single page application using AngularJS as a project in completing the "Learn and Understand AngularJS" course from Udemy
   ### Main functionalities: